Kentucky Medicaid Income Limits 2026: Who Qualifies & How to Apply

 CategoryIncome Limit / RuleWhat It Means

-Children (0-18 years)Up to ~200% of FPL or moreMany children qualify through Medicaid or KCHIP even when parents earn more.
+Children (0-18 years)Up to ~218% of FPLMany children qualify through Medicaid or KCHIP even when parents earn more.

 Pregnant WomenUp to ~200% of FPLPregnant women get full pregnancy-related coverage.